SoliraZ/holbertonschool-shell/permissions/README.md

-- 0-iam_betty : Script that switches the current user to the user betty.
+- 0-iam_betty : Script that switches the current user to the user bettyi.

+- 1-who_am_i : Script that prints the effective username of the current user.